Efficient Fine-Grained Guidance for Diffusion Model Based Symbolic Music Generation: Background: Diffusion Models for Piano Roll Generation

 In this section, we introduce the data representation of piano roll.
 We then introduce the formulations of diffusion model, combined with an application on modeling the piano roll data.

-Let $\rmM\in\{0,1\}^{L\times H}$ be a piano roll segment, where $H$ is the pitch range and $L$ is the number of time units in a frame.
-For example, $H$ can be set as $128$, representing a pitch range of $0-127$, and $L$ can be set as $64$, representing a 4-bar segment with time signature 4/4 (4 beats per bar) and 16th-note resolution.
-Each element $\ermM_{lh}$ of $\rmM$ $(1\leq l\leq L,~1\leq h\leq H)$ takes value $0$ or $1$, where $\ermM_{lh}=1/0$ represents the presence/absence of a note at time index $l$ and pitch $h$\footnote{This is a slightly simplified representation model for the purpose of theoretical analysis, the specified version with implementation details is provided in Section \ref{subsec:experiment} }.
-Since standard diffusion models are based on Gaussian noise, the output of the diffusion model is a continuous random matrix $\rmX\in\R^{L\times H}$, which is then projected to the discrete piano roll $\rmM$ by $\ermM_{lh}(\rmX) = \vone\{\ermX_{lh}\geq 1/2\}$, where $\vone\{\cdot\}$ stands for the indicator function.
+\paragraph{Data Representation of Piano Rolls.} Let $\rmM\in\{0,1\}^{L\times H}$ be a piano roll segment, where $H$ is the pitch range and $L$ is the number of time units in a frame.
+For example, $H$ can be set as $128$, representing a pitch range of $0-127$, and $L$ as $64$, representing a 4-bar segment with time signature 4/4 (4 beats per bar) and 16th-note resolution.
+Each element $\ermM_{lh}$ of $\rmM$ $(l\in\llbracket 1, L\rrbracket ,~h\in\llbracket 1, H\rrbracket)$ takes value $0$ or $1$, where $\ermM_{lh}=1/0$ represents the presence/absence of a note at time index $l$ and pitch $h$.\footnote{This is a slightly simplified representation model for the purpose of theoretical analysis, the specified version with implementation details is provided in Section \ref{subsec:experiment} } Since standard diffusion models are based on Gaussian noise, the output of the diffusion model is a continuous random matrix $\rmX\in\R^{L\times H}$, which is then projected to the discrete piano roll $\rmM$ by $\ermM_{lh}(\rmX) = \vone\{\ermX_{lh}\geq 1/2\}$, where $\vone\{\cdot\}$ stands for the indicator function.

-To model and generate the distribution of $\rmM$, denoted as $P_{\rmM}$, we use the the Denoising Diffusion Probabilistic Modeling (DDPM) formulation \citep{ho2020denoising}.
-This formulation uses two Markov processes: a forward process from $t=1$ to $T$ corrupting data with increasing levels of Gaussian noise, and a backward process going from $t=T$ to $1$ removing noise from data.
+\paragraph{Formulation of the Diffusion Model.} To model and generate the distribution of $\rmM$, denoted as $P_{\rmM}$, we use the the Denoising Diffusion Probabilistic Modeling (DDPM) formulation \citep{ho2020denoising}.
 The objective of DDPM training, with specific choices of parameters and reparameterizations, is given as